cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

 * Removed v1 support and all v1 concepts (update goal, runtime and framework parameters)
 * Added support for buildpacks
 * Renamed goals and parameters for consistency with 'cf' and Cloud Foundry Gradle Plugin
+* Changed login and logout goals to save tokens to the file `~/.cf/tokens.yml` instead of `~/.mvn-cf.xml`, for compatibility with the cf CLI

 ## Changes from version 1.0.0.M3 to 1.0.0.M4